Cave of Elijah: Historical sources

+Main shrine

 "The Cave of Elijah" has been presented primarily as part of Mount Carmel in the works of travelers, historians, pilgrims and other visitors.

-The Pilgrim of Bordeaux who visited Mount Carmel didn't mention in his notes about the cave, but describes it as: "… there is Mount Carmel, there Elijah sacrificed …"
+The Pilgrim of Bordeaux who visited Mount Carmel didn't mention the cave in his notes about, only writing that "there is Mount Carmel, there Elijah sacrificed …".

-Ioannes Phokas, a pilgrim who supposedly went to the cave in 1185 writes: "… After these (places) there is Mt.
-Carmel, … At the end of the ridge of Mt.
-Carmel facing the sea, there is the cave of the Prophet Elijah, …"
+Ioannes Phokas, a pilgrim who supposedly went to the cave in 1185, writes: "After these (places) there is Mt.
+Carmel, (…) At the end of the ridge of Mt.
+Carmel facing the sea, there is the cave of the Prophet Elijah, …".

-A Jewish pilgrim who supposedly visited the cave during the period between 1270 and 1291 claimed: "There on the slopes of Mt.
+A Jewish pilgrim who supposedly visited the cave during the period between 1270 and 1291 wrote: "There on the slopes of Mt.
 Carmel is a cave, and there the synagogue dedicated to Elijah, be he remembered for good.
-Above the cave, on the top of the mountain, there is Elisha’s Cave."
+Above the cave, on the top of the mountain, there is Elisha's Cave."

-An English prelate and traveller Richard Pococke wrote in his notes in 1738 that Elijah had lived and worshipped in the prayer hall of the cave, and that the site was admired by Christians, Jews and Muslims, and that it was visited on Elijah's birthday.
+English prelate and traveller, Richard Pococke, wrote in his notes in 1738 that Elijah had lived and worshipped in the prayer hall of the cave, and that the site was venerated by Christians, Jews and Muslims, and that it was visited on Elijah's birthday.
 Pococke indicated that visiting the cave on the Saturday after Sabbath of Consolation had become a custom.